ManeSayali/Fraud-bank-account-Detection/README.md

 # Fraud-bank-account-Detection
-Developed a fraud detection model using ML & DL algorithms on a dataset of 1M instances, including 11K fraud accounts.
-Overcame imbalanced data challenges with data preprocessing, feature extraction ,analysis sampling & analytics.
-Implemented algorithms including XGboost , Logistic Regression, SVM, Random Forest, and ANN.
-Deployed the model as a web app for easy use
+In recent years,Fraud detection & Money Laundering have been the major focus of many financial institutions.It is the data investigation process by Data Science team & the development of model that will provide the best results in revealing & preventing suspicious fraudulent accounts using ML Algorithms.

+The adaptive framework should be able to learn,adapt & get creative while performing data transaction processing to avoid any misclassification of non-fraud account.

+We have developed an adaptive model based on dataset from NeuralIPS which containing 1M instances based on a real-world dataset.We have 11029 fraud account details against 988971 non-fraudulent account details.Since dataset is highly imbalance,it possessed great challenge for data preprocessing,data modeling,feature extraction, analysis sampling & analytics.We have used algorithms such as Logistic Regression,SVM,Random Forest & ANN to bulid model.We can deploy this model on any system as webapp to find fraud account.